SANDS' GUARDIAN FAMILY PROGRAM

-We reimburse your security payment after all breeding duties completed
+We reimburse $1000.00 after all breeding duties completed

 We provide a $100.00 rebate towards your puppy preschool classes

-We provide you with a gift card for their your boy/girls first professional grooming
+We provide you with a gift card to put towards your boy/girls first professional grooming

-We provide a rebate towards level one obedience training course
+We provide a $125.00 rebate towards obtaining a level one obedience training course

-We will pay for you to attend a personalised private training session if we need some fine tuning
+We will also pay for you to attend a personalised private training session if we need some fine tuning

 We provide all the food for any of our pregnant mums during their pregnancy (I don’t know of too many breeders who do that!)

 We provide comprehensive pregnancy care notes, dates & information for each pregnancy.

-Let you name the all of the puppies (we want the kids to feel included)
+Let you name the all of the puppies (as we want the kids to feel included)

 We cover all breeding related expenses